Store app settings

 and version

 .
-You can define extra fields to return by specifying them in a comma-separated string in the addFields
+You can define extra fields to be returned by specifying them in a comma-separated string in the addFields

 parameter.